PapayaManco/pokemon-d3/README.md

 # pokemon-d3
-A project I made for a class using d3.js with the pokemon database
+A project I made for a class using d3.js with the pokemon database, you can see all the pokemon with some variants, you can filter them by gen or type, and see how i made it work!

 # How to use it